AC-sh/InterQ/README.md

 ## 📖 Problem Setting

-We consider a discrete-time linear stochastic system with two agents:
+We consider a discrete-time linear stochastic system with two active decision-makers:

 - **Scheduler**: Observes the full system state and decides when to transmit data
 - **Controller**: Receives transmissions and applies control actions